Gifts inspired by Wordsworth

 This is one of the things that make Dove Cottage so special.
 It is very unusual to find the original works of such a major writer at the very place with which he or she is most associated.

 The Wordsworth Trust has been preserving Dove Cottage since it was created for this purpose in 1890.
-We are still an independent charity, and our activities today include producing special exhibitions on particular writers, artists or themes, enabling schoolchildren to enjoy poetry, promoting contemporary poets, and presenting a year-round events programme.
+We are still an independent charity, and our activities today include producing special exhibitions on particular writers, artists or themes, enabling schoolchildren to enjoy poetry, leading activities in local communities, and presenting a year-round events programme.

 Details of the books that we publish are available in our shop.

-You can also view our recent statutory accounts on the Charity Commission's website.
-You can find our entry quickly by entering our charity number (1066184) into the website's search box.
+Our statutory accounts for previous years are available on the Charity Commission's website.
+Find them quickly by entering our charity number (1066184) into the website's search box.